ducarme/springable/docs/getting_started.md

     You need however to have Python installed on your computer to run a Python script.
 You can find instructions on how to install Python on your computer in the next help box.

-    The text you write in a Python script needs to follows some rules and syntax in order for Python to be able to understand and execute it.
+    The text you write in a Python script needs to follow some rules and syntax in order for Python to be able to understand and execute it.
 Those rules form the Python programming language.
 To run spring simulations with `springable`, you won't have to write any Python scripts yourself.
 You can just copy-paste the scripts shown in this guide. **No knowledge of the Python language is required**.
 If you want to know more about Python, even though it is not required, you can find great tutorials online, such as [this one](https://realpython.com/learning-paths/python-basics/).

 ??? question "Do I have Python installed on my computer?
 If so, which version?"